 Elizabeth sat on her therapist’s couch, trying to answer questions about her life as a teenager.
 She had dabbled in drugs, ran away, used men for her own ends and chronically shoplifted.
 Elizabeth was nothing like that now.
-She was a successful lawyer who valued her reputation.
-She would be ashamed if any of her colleagues or her husband found out about who she used to be.
-She would be horrified if her children ever acted that way.
+Currently, she was a successful lawyer who valued her reputation.
+She hid her hands in her face as she would be ashamed if any of her colleagues or her husband found out about who she used to be.
+God forbid if her children ever acted that way.

 Looking back, she could see that she did drugs to fit in, and she used men hoping that they would love her.
 It was too scary to be vulnerable enough to love someone herself; she could be rejected or abandoned.
-She lacked empathy because it was too painful to feel hers or anyone else’s emotions.
+Empathy was lacking because it was too painful to feel hers or anyone else’s emotions.
 She shoplifted because she wanted to look nice so people would like her.

-She often wondered why her husband loved her, considering she didn’t think she was worth much.
-She began to feel bad for how she had treated people in the past.
+Considering she didn’t think she was worth much, she often wondered why her husband loved her.
+Guilt crept in for how she had treated people in the past.
 Finally, she began to learn what a healthy relationship should look like.
 Reflecting on her life, she could see that she never had appropriate role models.
 Her father was often drunk, and her parents frequently fought.
 Sometimes the conflict would become violent.
 Elizabeth was often confused in social situations because she wasn’t sure what was appropriate.
 She would watch others and try to imitate them, looking to fit in.

 If you struggle to find your identity, consider starting with your core values.
 Understanding your core values allows you to make decisions based on what you believe versus what you should be for others.
 Understanding who you are will enable you to attract and be attracted to similar others.
 Are you aware of who you are trying to impress and why?
 When self-worth drops, people seek external validation by imitating what they see on social media or changing themselves to fit in.
 Practising compassion for yourself and others allows you to feel like you belong.